DataDog/integrations-core/couchbase/README.md

 ### Configuration

-1. Edit the `couchbase.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your Couchbase performance data.
+1. Edit the `couchbase.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Couchbase performance data.
 	See the [sample couchbase.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/couchbase/datadog_checks/couchbase/data/conf.yaml.example) for all available configuration options.

 ```